SAP-samples/automation-pilot-examples/advanced-availability-check/README.md

 * [Requirements](#requirements)
 * [How to use](#how-to-use)

-Example commands orchestrating the API of the HTTP Bin and Dynatrace.

 ## Description
 * Performs multiple request against httpbin.org
 * Send relevant check data to the Dynatrace with *Status Change Listener* **PushDynatraceMetric** command

-:information_source: **Advanced Availability Check** example command uses httpbin.org which can be changed with the services that fits your needs
+**Advanced Availability Check** is designed to assess the availability of a given service and subsequently report the results to Dynatrace.
+This enables comprehensive monitoring, tracking of Service Level Agreements (SLAs), and data visualization within the Dynatrace platform.
+For demonstration and testing purposes, this example utilizes the HTTP Bin service.
+It is a simple HTTP request and response service, which allows for easy testing and exploration of HTTP requests and responses.
+However, this example can be readily adapted to fit specific customer requirements and use cases with different services.
+ By following this documentation, can be implement an advanced and reliable mechanism to monitor the availability of services thereby enhancing the operational efficiency and service reliability.

 ## Requirements